marade/PopMLST/README.md

 * R 3.6.2
 * DADA2 1.14

-We would like to use Python 3.x, but currently the tre library fails to build using 3.x versions.
+These are the versions used for the paper, though other versions of the depencies may work.
+We would like to use Python 3.x instead of 2.7.17, but currently the tre library fails to build using 3.x versions.
 ### Do Sequencing and Generate Fastq Files
 We assume you have generated your sequencing data in roughly the manner described in the paper.
 ### Prepare Fastq Files